David Williams Career Associate, Cyber, Privacy & Data Innovation, eDiscovery & Information Governance

 Simon has been recognised in the Legal 500 and Chambers & Partners as: "an astute legal mind" and someone who "is able to draw out the salient points and proceed in his clients' best interests," according to sources, who adds that he is "accessible and user friendly."

 William Wilson practices in our Cyber, Privacy & Data Innovation practice, where he focuses on data privacy and technology transactions.
 William is certified as an Information Privacy Professional (CIPP/US) by the International Association of Privacy Professionals.

-Before working at Orrick, William was an associate at a large West Coast-based law firm where he completed a secondment with one of the world’s largest technology companies, overseeing a broad range of technology and intellectual property transactions.
+Before working at Orrick, William was an associate at another West Coast-based law firm where he completed a secondment with a large technology provider, overseeing a broad range of technology and intellectual property transactions.
 Prior to law school, William worked at Creative Artists Agency (CAA).

 Ariel Winawer is an associate in Orrick's San Francisco office and a member of the General Litigation group.

 Ariel represents companies and individuals in a broad range of complex civil litigation and white collar criminal matters.